Solo Travel in Azerbaijan

 Baku’s most famous buildings have to be the Flame Towers: three skyscrapers designed as giant flames – a symbol of the country.
 And an iconic image.
 These towers are visible from Baku’s Old City where you can take the iconic photographic image of the old and the new Baku.

-From the Old City you can stroll along the boulevard and watch the city’s skyline as it lights up after dusk.
-Chess is popular here so don’t be surprised if you see men playing on giant chess boards near the promenade.
+From the Old Baku City you can stroll along the Baku boulevard and watch the city’s skyline as it lights up after dusk.
+Chess is one of the popular outdoor activities here so don’t be surprised if you see men playing on giant chess boards near the promenade.
+Opposite, in front of the Government House is Freedom Square (Azadliq Square), which was renamed after the fall of the Soviet Union.
+Before the year 1991, it was known as Lenin Square.

 Something unique that Azerbaijan has is Yanar Dag.
 This small hillside of fire 25 kms from Baku is a burning mountain of natural gas which continues to blaze.
-Unless you want to get a taxi there and back it’s recommended to take a tour.
+Unless you want to get a taxi there and back I highly recommend to take a tour.

-But this isn't the only reason that Azerbaijan is called ‘The Land of Fire.'
-Ateshgah, the Fire Temple is another fiery sight to see.
-This religious temple which looks like tiny castles is located in a suburb of Baku.
+But this isn't the only reason that Azerbaijan is called ‘The Land of Fire.' the Ateshgah Fire Temple is another fiery sight to see.
+This temple – which looks like tiny castles – is located in a suburb of Baku, and is one of the country's religious sites.
 People from the country used to worship fire and the shrine was built on top of a natural flame.

 Step outside of the city and you’ll see the real Azerbaijan.
 Azerbaijan has some breathtaking scenery especially in the Guba region.
 Remote villages such as Khinalig and Griz are perfect for the Eco GatG who can learn more about the ethnic minorities who live in these villages.
 This area is ideal for hiking too and you can find hiking and ecotourism tours here.